One goal of simple living should be to strive for more financial independence.

 Havin’ money’s not everything, not havin’ it is

-When you have money, you have have options in life.
+When you have money, you have options in life.
 When you don’t have money, you are limited.
-Because financial stress is a significant causes of anxiety for people, building up wealth to provide some basic levels of financial independence is a great way to improve your life.
+Because financial stress is a significant cause of anxiety for people, building up wealth to provide some basic levels of financial independence is a great way to improve your life.

 Total financial independence comes when your investments create enough wealth to pay for your living expenses.
 For most people, this takes a significant amount of invested wealth.
 However, there are smaller stages of financial independence along the way that continue to afford you more peace of mind and security.